stakater/stakater-docs/docs/content/sre/tenant-operator/customresources.md

   name: build
 ```

 * Namespace should have label `stakater.com/tenant` which contains the name of tenant to which it belongs to.
-The labels and annotationos specified in the operator config,  `ocp.labels.project` and `ocp.annotations.project` are inserted in the namespace by the controller.
+The labels and annotations specified in the operator config,  `ocp.labels.project` and `ocp.annotations.project` are inserted in the namespace by the controller.

 ## Notes